vanshnayak2002/EventManagment/README.md

 I have mainly focused on security and i have used JWT tokens to build site  more strong

-Also i used JPA SQL to integrate with database create jpa repository fo real time monitoring
+Also i used JPA SQL to integrate with database create jpa repository for real time monitoring

 for phase 2 i am showing code of my backend

-also i want to used redis for cache memory uses for more efficient and fast which helps in scablity but there is problem and short of time(future Scope)
+also i want to used redis for cache memory uses for more efficient and fast which helps in scalablity but there is problem and short of time(future Scope)

 ![LoginPage](login.png)